 In accordance with the Banking Control Law and the regulations issued by SAMA, the Group maintains a statutory deposit with SAMA at 7% of total demand deposits and 4% of savings and time deposits.
 In addition to the statutory deposit, the Group also maintains liquid reserves of not less than 20% of the deposit liabilities, in the form of cash or assets that can be converted into cash within a period not exceeding 30 days.
-The Group has the ability to raise additional funds through repo facilities available with SAMA up to 98% of the value of debt securities issued by the government and 90% of the value of debt securities issued maintains addition of the value of debt securities issued by the government.
+The Group has the ability to raise additional funds through repo facilities available with SAMA up to 98% of the value of debt securities issued by the government and 90% of the value of debt securities issued Ministry of Finance, Saudi Central Bank and or guaranteed by government.